myllynen/rhel-ansible-roles/roles/system_update_report_pre/README.md

 <pre>
 ---
-# Default recipient email address for the report if no
+# Parameters for the community.general.mail module
-# host-specific variable 'email' set in the inventory.
+# Subject, reply, and to are mandatory, rest optional
+system_update_report_pre_email_parameters:
+  #host: localhost
+  #port: 25
+  #secure: try
+  #timeout: 20

+  #ehlohost:
+  #username:
+  #password:

+  charset: us-ascii
+  #headers:
+  #subtype:
+  subject: "[INFO] Upcoming System Update"
+  sender: no-reply@localhost
-system_update_report_pre_default_recipient: root@localhost
+  to: root@localhost
+  #cc:
+  #bcc:

 # Attach PDF version of the report
 # PDFs will be generated on the control host using